Shujian2015/neural-net-linguistics/README.md

-## Neural Networks from a Syntactical View
+## Neural Networks from a Linguistic View

 ### 2018